-For your clients traveling to the bustling island of Bali, it may be worthwhile to venture a bit east.
-About 50 miles from Bali off the coast of Lombok lay three beautiful islands known as the Gilis, meaning small island in Bahasa Indonesia.
-Called Air, Meno, and Trawangan, all welcome a much slower pace and way of life.
-Each island is fringed with powdery white sand and immaculately clear water.
+About 50 miles from Bali off the coast of Lombok lay three small, beautiful islands known as the Gilis or “small islands” in Bahasa Indonesia.
+Named Air (Indonesia word for water), Meno, and Trawangan, all three possess a laid back, slower pace of life.
+Each island is fringed by powdery white sand and immaculately clear water.

-From Bangsal Harbour in the northwest corner of Lombok, travelers can jump on a local boat for about 13,000 Indonesian Rupiah (1.15 USD).
-There is no set time for departure as it leaves whenever the 30-person capacity is filled.
-There will also be some locals hauling sacks of various goods on board from the market in Lombok.
 It is about a 30-minute boat ride to the biggest and farthest of the three islands, Trawangan.
-The boat ride is stunning with beautiful vistas on all sides as your traveling clients depart the harbor: Lombok’s beautiful coast and Indonesia’s largest volcano, Mt.
-Rinjani, loom large behind, Bali and another immense volcano Mt.
-Agung in the distant foreground and the Gilis in the near distance.
-Below the boat the clear water reveals a view of vibrant coral reefs.
+The boat ride is stunning with beautiful vistas on all sides as your traveling clients depart the harbor.
+Lombok’s beautiful coast and Indonesia’s second largest volcano, Mt.
+Rinjani, loom large behind while Bali and Mt.
+Agung line the horizon and the Gilis appear in the near distance.
+Below the boat, the clear water reveals a marine world with schools of fish and vibrant coral reefs.

-It would be impossible for these islands not to have a laid back atmosphere being so deep in the southern tropics, especially since local ordinance has outlawed all motorized vehicles.
-Visitor’s only options for getting around are to walk, bicycle or hire a horse drawn cart known as a cidomo.
-The two-wheeled cidomos are typically brightly colored and can seat up to 4 people.
-While the slow pace of these horse carts can cause traffic congestion on some of Indonesia’s bigger islands, they fit in well circling the coastline of the Gilis.
+It would be impossible for these islands not to have a laid back atmosphere being such a small size and in the tropical latitudes.
+Also, local ordinance has outlawed all motorized vehicles.
+Visitor’s means to get around are the slower pace options to walk, bicycle or hire a horse drawn cart known as a cidomo.
+The two-wheeled cidomos are typically brightly colored and can seat up to four people.
+While the slow pace of these traditional horse carts can cause traffic congestion on some of Indonesia’s urban places, they fit in well circling the coastline of the Gilis.

-If travelers are looking for a place to “get away from it all,” a great place to start is the harbor in Lombok.
-A refreshing boat ride on the open sea, followed by a charming horse-cart ride to a beachside resort hotel will have guests sipping a bintang while watching the sunset over a Balinese volcano.
+If your travelers are looking for a place to “get away from it all,” a great place to start is the harbor in Lombok.
+A refreshing boat ride on the open sea, followed by a charming horse-cart ride to a beachside resort hotel will have guests sipping a Bintang beer while watching the sun set over a Balinese volcano.
 Not a bad way to spend a relaxing holiday.